 Magnetic fields stronger than $B{r,crit}$ (the red region in Figure 6.3) are expected to suppress g-mode propagation (Fuller, Cantiello, et al., 2015; Rui and Fuller, 2023; Stello, Cantiello, Fuller, Huber, et al., 2016).
-Notably, Deheuvels, Li, et al. (2023) discovered and characterized 11 red giants with distorted period spacing patterns consistent with relatively strong internal magnetic fields.
-In particular, one of their stars (KIC 6975038) appears to experience magnetic suppression which exclusively affects its lowest-frequency mixed modes, consistent with theoretical expectations.
 The magnetically oblique and suppressed regions would shift to smaller field strengths for stars farther up the red giant branch.